 Public Postsecondary Finance and Capital: Our Coordinating Role

-The Office has responsibilities for two primary areas of work: as well as Public University Finance to support operational and educational expenses of the institutions, and Capital Funding for new construction and deferred maintenance projects at Oregon’s public community colleges and universities.
+The Office has responsibilities for two primary areas of work: 1) Public University and Community College Finance to support operational and educational expenses of the institutions, and 2) Capital Funding for new construction and deferred maintenance projects at Oregon’s public community colleges and universities.

 On an ongoing basis, the Office of Public Postsecondary Finance and Capital collaborates with postsecondary institutions and workforce partners to further progress toward Oregon’s educational and workforce goals.
 The governance of Oregon’s public universities and community colleges is the responsibility of their respective governing boards.